streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 #### I force unstaked from a Sponsorship, what happens?
 You'll need to pay the early exit fee of 5k DATA.
 The unwithdrawn earnings from that Sponsorship are automatically sent out, along with the remaining stake after slashing.

+## Safety
+#### What are some tips for staying safe on Streamr?
+- Consider starting small with your stake amount during the testnets and use common sense to never stake more than you can afford to lose.
+A professional audit of the incentive layer has been completed by Cyfrin, but nothing can be guaranteed of course.
+- If you want to stake on a sponsorship, DO NOT click on the "Sponsor".
+That's for funding the sponsorship, not staking!
+Instead, go to the sponsorship you want to stake on and click "Join as an operator” and enter the amount.
+- There may be an increase in activity by scammers during the testnets.
+A common approach is to pretend to offer help or tech support in direct messages (something we never do).
+Report any account that is asking you to sign transactions or asking for any sort of credentials such as your private key.
+These accounts are trying to steal your tokens.
+It’s advised you disable DMs on Discord.
+More tips can be found in #server-safety-guide.